Event Branding | Freelance

 Color palette with four blues, two oranges, yellow, and four pinks

-The website was the hub for all things Foreskin Day.
-Early on in the process, we decided not to include a navigation bar, instead allowing the homepage to preview each of the sections.
-Each section had a different color story, which matched its corresponding page.
+I designed and developed the www.foreskin.day website to serve as the hub for the celebration.
+Early on in the process, the team at Intact America decided not to include a navigation bar, instead having the homepage preview the interior pages.
+Each section had a color story that corresponded with its respective page.

 Merch & Playlist

-Man in a navy shirt that has the Foreskin Day logo in yellow Man wearing a blue patterned pair of boxer briefs with a yellow waistband that says 'Uncut King' Man in a black and white hat that says 'I love my foreskin' Man in a black sweatshirt that says Uncut King'' in blue
+Man in a white shirt with a statue of david image on it Man wearing a blue patterned pair of boxer briefs with a yellow waistband that says 'Uncut King'

 Billy Clouse — Creative Director